marcusoftnet/marcusoftnet.github.io/_posts/2014-10-16-cc-all-things.md

 First; you are **not expected to read or act on this**.
 CC stands for Carbon (moahahaha!)
 Copy and simply means that you get a copy.
-I'd suggest you train the rest of your organisation in how to properly us this and DO not answer to emails that you are CC on, only to the ones sent TO you.
+I'd suggest you train the rest of your organization in how to properly us this and DO not answer to emails that you are CC on, only to the ones sent TO you.